-The most recent Sub-National Population Projections (SNPP) published by the Office for National Statistics estimates that the population of Pendle will increase to 92,509 by 2039.
-Over this same period the population aged 65 and over in Pendle is expected to rise from around 18% of the total population to around 23%, whilst the proportion under the age of 16 is expected to remain relatively static at around 20% of the total population.
+The most recent Sub-National Population Projections (SNPP) published by the Office for National Statistics estimates that the population of Pendle will increase to 94,957 by 2043.
+Over this same period the population aged 65 and over in Pendle is expected to rise from 18.7% of the total population to 23.6%, whilst the proportion under the age of 16 is expected to remain relatively static at around 21% of the total population.

 The ethnic mix of the population is similar to other districts in Pennine Lancashire.
-In 2011 the majority ethnic group was White (79.9%); lower than the comparable figure for England (85.4%).
-There is a significant Black and Minority Ethnic (BME) population (20.0%).
-Most of the local BME community are of Pakistani origin and live in Nelson and Brierfield.
+Based on the 2011 Census the majority ethnic group was White (79.9%); lower than the comparable figure for England (85.4%).
+There is a significant Black, Asian and Minority Ethnic (BAME) population (20.1%).
+Most of the local BAME community are of Pakistani origin and live in Nelson and Brierfield.